Researching Through Gaps: Furniture, Atmosphere and Architectural Weight

 sensitivity to material behaviour

-alignment with mid-century and Modernist design principles
+alignment with mid-century and Modernist principles